We’ve got a great team building this organization!

-Christine Staples (Project Manager) is a true liberal-arts goddess.
-She started creating artisanal liquors for fun, and can often be found serving these amazing beverages at any number of fantastic events in her role as a fundraising events coordinator.
-She also happens to be a classically trained singer and flutist, among a bevy of other accomplishments and talents.
+Christine Staples (Director) is a true liberal-arts goddess.
+Following her undergraduate training in theater on the East Coast, she moved to San Francisco to work as an actor.
+More recently, she started creating artisanal liquors for fun, and can often be found serving these amazing beverages at any number of fantastic events in her role as a supporter of many great causes.
+She also happens to be a classically trained singer who thrilled Easter Vigil-goers at St. Alban’s Church in April 2019, with an exquisite chanting of the ancient prayer called the Exsultet.

 Chanthip Phongkhamsavath (Secretary) is a financial analyst who has practiced her trade for public institutions at the national and local levels.
 She loves throwing a good party and was a key player in our launch.